 Working hand in hand with forensic practitioners and institutions to strengthen their capacity is a core focus of the ICRC, through training, infrastructural support, or advisory services.
 There is a growing recognition of the role forensic science can play in addressing the needs of affected people in the humanitarian sphere.

 Through its team of forensic specialists, the ICRC works globally to help ensure the dead are protected and to uphold the right of bereaved families to know what happened to their loved ones.
 Today, the ICRC has experts from domains including forensic genetics, anthropology, odontology, archaeology, and pathology working as part of their forensic team.

 When people die during war, disaster or migration, their bodies must be properly managed and accounted for.
-The remains of individuals must be found, recovered and identified to help prevent and resolve the tragedy of people unaccounted for as a result of armed conflict and other situations of armed violence.
+The remains of individuals must be found, recovered and identified to help prevent and resolve the tragedy of people unaccounted for as a result of conflict and other situations of armed violence.
 This applies now as much as ever, within the context of the pandemic.

 How we help in situations of conflict, disasters and migration

 The ICRC's forensic services are adapted to needs, and part of an integrated approach to humanitarian action that includes matters such as protection activities, legal guidance, psychosocial support, health services, economic assistance, access to water and suitable habitation, and reducing the humanitarian impact of weapon contamination.

 During times of active conflict, the immediate focus of forensic programmes is to ensure the effective location and recovery of the deceased in a way which allows for their identification and return to their families.
 Our work in Nagorno Karabakh reinforces the value of this work.

 An effective process of identification, including timely and transparent information shared with families of the deceased is needed, and ICRC supports practitioners and institutions to achieve sustainable practices.